FroeMic/TUM-IN-Protein-Prediction-1/lectures/18-secondary-structure-prediction-3.md

 **Question:** Why are fast search algorithms such as BLAST needed?

 > Comparing sequences of length $$n$$ residues is in $$O(n^2)$$.
 For comparing a single pair this is still fine, but comparing one \(newly found\) protein against all known proteins in the PDB \(about 120 000\) is impossible.
 Thus we need 'shortcuts' such as BLAST to speed up the search.

+**Question:** What is the normal approach when you find / analyse a newly found protein?

+> ❓
+> 1\) Sequence the new protein \(if not done yet\)
+> 2\) Run BLAST against the PDB
+> 3\) Run Dynamic Programming against the results from BLAST

+**Question:** In terms of CPU, is sequence-sequence as fast as sequence profile?

+> ❓

+**Question:** How can it be that even with only 40% sequence identity we assume / observe similar structure?

+> The changes in sequences we observe are not random, but follow underlying evolutionary rules.
+Changes, which affected the structure and thus the function of a protein are simply not likely to survive and thus we do not observe them.
+Changes, which did not influence the structure / function however, did survive.